neelsoumya/python_machine_learning/unsupervised.md

 ---

+## Introduction to Unsupervised Learning

+Unsupervised learning is a branch of machine learning that deals with finding hidden patterns or intrinsic structures in data without the use of labeled responses.
+Unlike supervised learning, where the model learns from labeled data to predict outcomes, unsupervised learning works with input data that does not have any corresponding output variables.
+The primary goal is to explore the underlying structure, groupings, or features in the data.

+One of the most common applications of unsupervised learning is clustering, where the algorithm groups similar data points together based on their characteristics.
+This is particularly useful in scenarios such as customer segmentation, anomaly detection, and image compression.
+Another key technique is dimensionality reduction, which aims to reduce the number of variables under consideration, making it easier to visualize and interpret large datasets.

+Unsupervised learning is valuable because it can reveal insights that may not be immediately apparent, uncovering relationships and patterns that might otherwise go unnoticed.
+It is commonly used in exploratory data analysis and as a preprocessing step for other algorithms.
+As data continues to grow in complexity and volume, unsupervised learning plays a critical role in making sense of unstructured information.

 ## Normalization

 Normalization is a crucial preprocessing step in machine learning that ensures each feature contributes equally to analysis by scaling data to have a mean of 0 and a standard deviation of 1.
 This is especially important for algorithms sensitive to the scale of input data.